• Skip to primary navigation

 Instructions

 • To prepare the citrus, wash and slice off each end.
-Then, using a very sharp knife (serrated knives work great), slice each fruit into ⅕" slices, removing any large seeds, and set aside.
+Using a very sharp knife (serrated knives work great), slice each fruit into 1/5" slices, removing any large seeds, and set aside.

-• In a large pan, add the water and sugar and bring to a boil over high heat.
+• In a large, wide pan, add the water and 2 cups of sugar and bring to a boil over high heat.
 Add slices of citrus to the pan in a single layer, placing just enough in at a time so that the edges touch but don't overlap.

 • Reduce heat slightly and cook at a low simmer for about 30 minutes, turning the slices over half way.

-• Meanwhile, spray a wire rack with non-stick cooking spray and set it inside a baking sheet.
-Using a slotted spoon or a fork, remove the citrus slices from the hot simple syrup and place in a single layer on the prepared cooling rack to drain for about 15 minutes.
+• Meanwhile, spray a wire rack with nonstick cooking spray and set it inside a baking sheet.
+Once the citrus are tender, use a slotted spoon or a fork to remove the slices from the hot simple syrup and place in a single layer on the prepared cooling rack to drain for about 15 minutes.
+Continue cooking any remaining citrus slices.

-• Once completely dried, you may use to decorate cakes, cookies or even eat plain.
-Otherwise, store in an airtight container in the fridge for up to 1 month.
+• Once completely dried, use to decorate cakes, cookies or even eat plain.
+Store in an airtight container in a cool, dark place at room temperature for up to 1 month.
 Enjoy!

 Notes